osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 This document provides an overview about the options to use different versions of ROS in combination with different versions of Gazebo.
-It is recommended to read it before installing the Gazebo ROS wrappers.
+It is recommended to read it before installing the Gazebo-classic ROS wrappers.

 # Important! simple analysis for a quick and correct decision